MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-netweaver-tutorial.md

 # Customer intent: As an IT administrator, I want to learn how to configure single sign-on between Microsoft Entra ID and SAP NetWeaver so that I can control who has access to SAP NetWeaver, enable automatic sign-in with Microsoft Entra accounts, and manage my accounts in one central location.
 ---

-# Tutorial: Microsoft Entra Single sign-on (SSO) integration with SAP NetWeaver
+# Tutorial: Microsoft Entra single sign-on (SSO) integration with SAP NetWeaver

 In this tutorial, you'll learn how to integrate SAP NetWeaver with Microsoft Entra ID.
 When you integrate SAP NetWeaver with Microsoft Entra ID, you can: